The circuit is an orderly pattern used to position the aeroplane for landing and minimise the risk of collision with other aircraft.

 Encourage them to continue learning the ground checks, and to start learning the prelanding checks.

-During circuit revision, your supervisor will regularly fly with your student, to monitor the student's progress and provide feedback on your instruction.
-This does not prevent you from carrying out a briefing or discussion before the revision flight, on any of the subjects to be covered before first solo.
+During circuit revision, your supervisor will regularly fly with your student to monitor the student's progress and provide feedback on your instruction.
+This does not prevent you from carrying out a briefing or discussion before the revision flight on any of the subjects to be covered before first solo.

-Throughout circuit revision, formal briefings or guided discussions will be required to ensure that all environmental factors affecting taxiing and the circuit have been learnt by the student before presenting the student to your supervisor for a pre-solo check flight.
+Throughout circuit revision, formal briefings or guided discussions will be required to ensure that all environmental factors affecting taxiing and the circuit have been learned by the student before presenting the student to your supervisor for a pre-solo check flight.